-12.2 Allegations sometimes arise from a differing understanding of the same event, but when they occur they are distressing and difficult for all concerned.
+- 12.2 Allegations sometimes arise from a differing understanding of the same event, but when they occur they are distressing and difficult for all concerned.
 We also recognise that many allegations are genuine and there are some adults who deliberately seek to harm or abuse children.

-12.3 We will take all possible steps to safeguard our children and to ensure that the adults in our school are safe to work with children.
-We will always ensure that the procedures outlined in Norfolk Safeguarding Children Board Protocol: Allegations Against Persons who Work with Children and Part 4 of 'Keeping Children Safe in Education', DfE (2018) are adhered to and will seek appropriate advice.
+There may also been circumstances where a member of staff or volunteer is involved in an incident outside of school/college which did not involve children but could have an impact on their suitability to work with children; this is known as transferrable risk. - 12.3 We will take all possible steps to safeguard our children and to ensure that the adults in our school are safe to work with children.
+We will always ensure that the procedures outlined in Norfolk Safeguarding Children Partnership Protocol: Allegations Against Persons who Work with Children and Part 4 of 'Keeping Children Safe in Education', DfE (2020) are adhered to and will seek appropriate advice.
 The first point of contact for schools regarding LADO issues is via the Local Authority Duty Desk on 01603 307797.
 A duty advisor will give advice and guidance on next steps.
 If the advice is to make a referral to LADO then a form should be completed.
-Direct contact details for the LADO are email: LADO@norfolk.gov.uk or telephone 01603 223473.

-12.4 If an allegation is made or information is received about any adult who works in our setting which indicates that they may be unsuitable to work with children, the member of staff receiving the information should inform the Headteacher immediately.
+Direct contact details for the LADO are e-mail: LADO@norfolk.gov.uk or telephone 01603 223473. - 12.4 If an allegation is made or information is received about any adult who works in our setting which indicates that they may be unsuitable to work with children, the member of staff receiving the information should inform the Headteacher immediately.
 This includes concerns relating to agency and supply staff and volunteers.
 Should an allegation be made against the Headteacher, this will be reported to the Chair of Governors.
-In the event that neither the Headteacher nor Chair of Governors is not contactable on that day, the information must be passed to and dealt with by either the member of staff acting as Headteacher or the Vice Chair of Governors.

-12.5 The Headteacher or Chair of Governors will seek advice from the LADO within one working day.
-No member of staff or the governing body will undertake further investigations before receiving advice from the LADO.

-12.6 Any member of staff or volunteer who does not feel confident to raise their concerns with the Headteacher or Chair of Governors should contact the LADO directly on 01603 223473.
+In the event that neither the Headteacher nor Chair of Governors is not contactable on that day, the information must be passed to and dealt with by either the member of staff acting as Headteacher or the Vice Chair of Governors. - 12.5 The Headteacher or Chair of Governors will seek advice from the LADO within one working day.
+No member of staff or the governing body will undertake further investigations before receiving advice from the LADO. - 12.6 When using a supply agency, we inform the agency of our process for managing allegations against staff and keep them up to date with any policy developments.
+Where concerns are raised about an individual and the school is not their employer, we recognise that we still have responsibility to ensure allegations are dealt with properly.
+In order to achieve this, we will liaise with relevant parties including the LADO to determine a suitable outcome.
+Whilst the supply agency should be fully involved and co-operate with any enquiries from the LADO, police and/or children's services, we recognise that the school will usually take the lead in conducting an investigation as we have direct access to any affected children and other school staff to collect the facts. - 12.7 Any member of staff or volunteer who does not feel confident to raise their concerns with the Headteacher or Chair of Governors should contact the LADO directly on 01603 223473.
 Further national guidance can be found at: Advice on whistleblowing.
 The NSPCC whistleblowing helpline is also available for staff who do not feel able to raise concerns regarding child protection failures internally.
 Staff can call: 0800 028 0285 - line is available from 8:00am to 8:00pm, Monday to Friday or via e-mail: help@nspcc.org.uk.